Healx Logo

 While at Roche in Switzerland, he was a Director of the company and, as Global Head of Drug Discovery, he had responsibility for productivity of over 2000 scientists at Roche’s five research sites in the USA, Europe and Asia.

-David subsequently co-founded antibody company Crescendo Biologics and serves on the boards of Healx (Chair), ProFactor Pharma Ltd (Chair) and Babraham Institute Enterprise Ltd (Chair).
+David subsequently co-founded antibody company Crescendo Biologics and serves on Healx's board as the Chair.
 He is a Trustee (Director) of Friends of Manjushree Vidyapith School and Orphanage (FMVSO), a charity he co-founded in 2005 to help destitute orphans in South Tibet.

 Read bio